-Version: As Introduced
+Version: As Passed by the Senate

 Primary Sponsor: Sen. Roegner

 Audra Tidball, Attorney

 SUMMARY

 - Enters Ohio into the Counseling Compact to facilitate the interstate practice of licensed professional counselors by requiring Ohio to permit individuals to practice who hold valid, unencumbered professional counselor licenses in other member states. - Requires the Counselor, Social Worker, and Marriage and Family Therapist Board to select an individual to serve as Ohio's delegate to the Counseling Compact Commission.